christopherobin/mage/lib/archivist/vaults/mysql/README.md

 {
 	"type": "mysql",
 	"config": {
-		"uri": "mysql uri as described in the node-mysql readme" }
+		"url": "mysql url as described in the node-mysql readme" }
 }
 ```